 Also located in White River State Park, the zoo contains several habitats including an aquarium and huge botanical gardens that cover more than three acres of permanent and changing gardens with flora from around the world.
 Opened in 1964, the zoo contributes significantly to worldwide conservation and research and provides specially created and spacious environs for a massive variety of animals.

 Rhythm!
 Discovery Center

-A delight for musos and music lovers alike, the Rhythm!
+A delight for musos, the Rhythm!
 Discovery Center is a percussion museum that exhibits all aspects of percussion, from its historical significance in shaping modern music to the actual physics of sound waves.
 It also displays music artefacts from around the world, including some bizarre and long-forgotten instruments.
 The museum has an array of interactive exhibits, including the fun Groove Space, where one can play hundreds of instruments.
-A myriad of educational programmes and concerts are also hosted here.
+Myriad educational programmes and concerts are also hosted here.

 ►To get a feel for the city, check out Lifestyle in Indianapolis

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Indianapolis.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.